arm210402/python-modules/README.md

 # python-modules
-basic functional modules in python
+basic functional modules in python.( no competitive coding programs)